UNSW's Teaching Commons

 Book the Teaching Commons

-If you’d like to organise and deliver an event or activity related to Curriculum Transformation, please email us.
-Updated booking instructions will be available soon.
+If you’d like to organise and deliver an event or activity related to Curriculum Transformation, please complete the booking form (Question 3, Option 1: expression of interest).
+Someone will be in touch with you to continue the booking process.

-If you’d like to book an event related to educational activities other than Curriculum Transformation on Mondays and Fridays, please follow our original booking instructions below.
+If you’d like to book an event related to educational activities other than Curriculum Transformation on Mondays and Fridays (and out of hours), please follow these instructions:

 1. 📅 Create an MS Teams-enabled meeting calendar invite (via Outlook) and add 'Kens F12 Gnd Commons Dalton Meeting Room' as the location.